-The Derby had its first swing-off in 2019, in the aforementioned Guerrero-Pederson duel.
+The Derby had its first swing-off in 2019, in that aforementioned duel between Guerrero and Pederson.
 They hit eight homers apiece in the 60-second swing-off, then one apiece in the first three-swing swing-off.
 Finally, in the third tiebreaker, Guerrero hit two long balls, and a gassed Pederson came up just short at one.
 In 2021, Soto and Shohei Ohtani went to a swing-off in the first round, with Soto prevailing.
 And in 2022, Albert Pujols and Kyle Schwarber required a swing-off in their first-round matchup, with Pujols prevailing.

 Is money on the line in the Derby?

-As part of a multifaceted new agreement between MLB and the MLB Players Association prior to the 2019 season, the Home Run Derby prize pool was increased from $725,000 to $2.5 million.
+As part of an agreement between MLB and the MLB Players Association prior to the 2019 season, the Home Run Derby prize pool was increased from $725,000 to $2.5 million.
 The winner takes home a cool $1 million of that total.

 How can fans get involved?